-But did that silly old flashing incident get you on the sex-offenders registry?
+But did that silly old flashing incident get you on the sex-

+offenders registry?
 Do they count things like shoplifting?
-Did that "under 18" offence carry over?
+Did that "under 18" offense carry over?

 You could request a background check from your state police.
-Or to be most-conservative, follow the link to get your FBI background check in the U.S., or the RCMP background check in Canada (Gendarmerie Royale du Canada).
+Or to be most conservative, follow the link to get your FBI background check in the U.S., or the RCMP background check in Canada.
 Citizens of the U.K. can get your Basic DBS Check here.